 However, in some cases, a company wants to have a fully customised mobile website.
-If this is the case, a new website will be created to only suit the mobile user.
+If this is the case, a new website can be created to only suit the mobile user.
 At that point, you basically have two different websites.
-One is used only for desktop users and the other only for the mobiles ones.
+One is used only for desktop users and the other only for mobiles ones.

-User Experience equally important
+User Experience is equally important

-The Mobile future is now!
+The mobile future is now!

 So, it is safe to conclude that mobile friendliness is critical to your business.
 Whether you’re blogging, working on the website for a tourism destination, or selling products to potential clients, make sure that visitors can have a good experience on your site when they’re visiting from their mobile devices.
 You will quickly see the rewards, with more conversions from your website and a higher position in Google.